 Step 3: Vehicle Collection (and payment!)

-Once your details have been passed on the buyer of your vehicle will be in contact to arrange a collection date for your vehicle with you.
-This will be arranged for a date that is convenient for both of you, with a delivery window given for that day.
+Once your details have been passed on, the buyer of your vehicle will be in contact to arrange a collection date for your vehicle with you.
+This will be a date that is convenient for both of you, with a delivery window given for that day.
 Unfortunately delivery windows vary and exact times cannot be given.
-This is because there are often multiple collections booked in per day, and each collection takes a different amount of time to complete depending on the vehicle’s individual requirements.
-Collection windows are given, as if a collector was to run to an exact schedule, delays could occur which would throw the whole day out of sync.
+This is because there are often multiple collections booked in per day and each collection takes a different amount of time to complete depending on the vehicle’s individual requirements.
+If a collector was to run to an exact schedule, delays could occur which would throw the whole day out of sync.
 Each collector will ensure that you are updated when they are on route so that you have enough time to travel to the vehicle if it is stored elsewhere.

 What Happens Next?

-Shortly after your vehicle has been collected we will send you out an invite to leave us a review.
-We do this so that others can know what you thought of our service and we believe in authenticity so only verified users of Scrap Car Comparison will be able to do so.
+Shortly after your vehicle has been collected we will send you an invitation to leave us a review.
+We do this so that others can know what you thought of our service.
+As we believe in authenticity, only verified users of Scrap Car Comparison can leave reviews.

 Ready to get started?
 If want to find out how much you can sell your scrap or salvage vehicle for, get a quote in just 30 seconds.